The Instagram rich list shows how insane the world is

 At least that’s according to Instagram scheduling tool Hopper HQ, which broke down the price per post of Instagram’s biggest influencers by looking at metrics such as their number of followers, levels of engagement, influencer category, audience, and influencer status.

-While in some strange way it makes sense that brands would want to pay celebrities and soccer stars exorbitant fees to casually mention their love of some weird tooth whitener on Instagram, it’s the average joes-turned-influencers that make you re-think all your life choices.
+While in some strange way it makes sense that brands would want to pay celebrities and soccer stars exorbitant fees to casually mention their love of some weird tooth whitener on Instagram, it’s the average-Joes-turned-influencers that make you re-think all your life choices.
 Eleonora Pons, for instance, has 25.6 million followers she can subtly mention Ciroc to and allegedly earn $32,500 to do it.
 And Zach King reportedly nabs an estimated $30k to mention Oreos to his 21.5 million followers.

 In fact, the entire lifestyle influencer category on Hopper HQ is both aspirational and deeply horrifying.